jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 | In the middle of the triangle, only one #slip-system is active.
 More #slip-system become active nearer the edge: #conjugate-slip-plane. |

 ### Shear Stress-Strain Curves
 Reorientation and resulting stress changes can be described by three stages:
-1. Stage I, #easy-glide: very little to no #work-hardening; long slip lines; and does not exist in polycrystalline samples.
+1. Stage I, #easy-glide: very little to no [work-hardening](deformation-and-work-hardening.md); long slip lines; and does not exist in polycrystalline samples.
 2. Stage II, linear hardening: high slope value
 3. Stage III, cross-slip activation

 >higher temperatures and lower #SFE go to Stage III faster. <cite> Atwater

 ### Polycrystalline Slip
-A single crystal should start slip in the primary plane, but its neighboring grains will affect the state of stress and deformation.
+A #single-crystal should start slip in the primary plane, but its neighboring grains will affect the state of stress and deformation.
 Strain in the first grain must be compatible with that of the other grains.
 For deformation to occur in the bulk material, stress must be transferred from grain to grain via independent #slip-system and no Stage I region is observed.

 ### Summary
 Slip: a dynamic process, the mechanisms and geometry of the system vary during the slipping process.
 The resolved stress and strain can be determined through the [[Schmid-Factor]] (Eq. \eqref{eq:schmid_factor}), but the angles are changed at each increment of strain.
 The reorientation of crystals to the applied force is only possible if not constrained.
-Polycrystalline materials will not exhibit the same mechanical behavior as single crystal, because they must accommodate their neighbors.
+Polycrystalline materials will not exhibit the same mechanical behavior as #single-crystal, because they must accommodate their neighbors.

 <!-- 211025 -->
 ## Polycrystalline Slip
 - Theories of hardening.
-- How this fits with single crystal theories.
+- How this fits with #single-crystal theories.
 - Highlight prominent theories and their limitations.

 ### Introduction
-3-stage slip/deformation curve in single crystals does not exist in polycrystals.
+3-stage slip/deformation curve in #single-crystals does not exist in polycrystals.
 The compatibility of grains requires multiple slip systems are initiated from earliest stages of deformation.
-#work-hardening is immediate, then, without #easy-glide region.
+[work-hardening](deformation-and-work-hardening.md) is immediate, then, without #easy-glide region.

 ### Work-Hardening in Polycrystals